-In our strengths coaching session, I disagreed with the senior leader's proposed approach, because it ran directly counter to Gallup's strengths philosophy.
+In our strengths coaching session, I disagreed with the senior leader's proposed approach, because it ran directly counter to Gallup's CliftonStrengths (formerly StrengthsFinder) philosophy.
 The first thing that many folks do when they receive their full 34 strengths report is rush to the bottom of the list.
-Yet, what Gallup actually believes is that while failure can be avoided by focusing on weaknesses, excellence is only achieved when we focus on strengths.
+Yet, what Gallup actually believes is that while failure can be avoided by focusing on weaknesses, excellence is only achieved when we focus on and leverage our strengths.

 Now, that's not to say Gallup advocates ignoring weaknesses.
 No one can afford to do that.
 Weaknesses that keep individuals, teams or organizations from accomplishing their goals have to be attacked swiftly and directly.
-So if that's true, how can leaders and individual contributors leverage their strengths to attack weaknesses?
+So if that's true, how can leaders and individual contributors leverage their personal strengths to attack weaknesses and implement a strengths based approach?

 In other words, what does one do with their Bottom 5 when they're an issue?
 Well, first of all, they usually aren't an issue.
 But when someone does identify that a lack of talent in might be an issue, this does not mean that there is no remedy.